KenHuffman/UltimakerCuraScripts/README.md

 ## Determine where the script belongs

 Start Cura and choose the `Help -> Show Configuration Folder` menu.
-This menu item will launch a file browser showing a directory that has a `script` subdirectory.
+This menu item will launch a file browser showing a directory that has a `scripts` subdirectory.

 Note the location of the `scripts` directory.
 The directory path will vary based on your windows user id and the version of Cura that you are running.
 As an example, for me the path is `C:\Users\huffm\AppData\Roaming\cura\5.2\scripts`.